Skip to content

 Agents Need Control Flow, Not More Prompts

-Reliable AI agents require deterministic control flow encoded in software — explicit state transitions and validation checkpoints — rather than elaborate prompt chains, which are non-deterministic and impossible to verify at scale.
+Reliable agents tackling complex tasks need deterministic control flow encoded in software — explicit state transitions and validation checkpoints — rather than increasingly elaborate prompt chains that collapse under complexity.

 May 07, 2026 · tech · Brian Suh